silhouette of three performers on stage

 michael chekhov's psychological gesture silhouette of man standing with green neon outline during sunset

 Get yourself a piece of paper and a pencil.
 Draw an outline of a person on the paper – a silhouette like a gingerbread man.
-This is your character.
-Around the outside of your character, write down all the information about your character that you’ve found in the first part of the process.
+This is your character’s Imaginary Body.

 Locate attributes